All You Need to Know about Fireworks in Portland

 - Soak used fireworks in water

 If you have been hurt by an irresponsible fireworks display in the Portland metro area, RizkLaw is here to help.
-We specialize in all kinds of personal injury claims and strive to get you the compensation you deserve.
+Our personal injury attorneys in Portland, OR specialize in all kinds of personal injury claims and strive to get you the compensation you deserve.
 Call (503) 245-5677 for a free personal injury consultation.